letsdodigital/coding-hands-on/dair/learning_outcomes.md

 By the end of the seminar, clinicians should:

-- Understand what machine learning is at a broad level
+- Understand what machine learning is at a broad level (LL2)
-- Be able to list clinical uses for ML
+- Be able to list clinical uses for ML (LL4)
-- Understand the difference between supervised and unsupervised learning
+- Understand the difference between supervised and unsupervised learning (LL2)
-- Understand the inputs and outputs of a neural network
+- Understand the inputs and outputs of a neural network (LL2)
-- Understand the difference between a covolutional layer and dense layer at a broad level
+- Understand the difference between a covolutional layer and dense layer at a broad level (LL2)

 ## Workshop

 By the end of the workshop, clinicians should be able to:

-- Open image data for training a machine learning model
+- Open image data for training a machine learning model (LL1)
-- Conduct basic data preprocessing for machine learning model input
+- Conduct basic data preprocessing for machine learning model input (LL1)
-- Understand how to construct a basic convolutional neural network using Keras/TensorFlow
+- Understand how to construct a basic convolutional neural network using Keras/TensorFlow (LL1)
-- Understand how to run a training loop for a neural network
+- Understand how to run a training loop for a neural network (LL1)
+- How to structure machine learning projects to to allow for reuse of model weights (LL3)

 The model structure will be a convolutional neural network with single sigmoid output node denoting probability of pneumonia in the scan.